 What has been written about processed meats, however, seems more frightening.
-The link between consumption and cancer appear much higher, placing our beloved hot dogs and sausages in the same cauldron with cancer-inducing big baddies: smoke and absestos.
-If we read IARC’s paper carefully, though, we realise a couple of essential things, which change greatly the way we should interpret their work: first of all “the IARC classifications describe the strength of the scientific evidence about an agent being a cause of cancer, rather than assessing the level of risk (italics are mine).”
+The link between consumption and cancer appears much higher, placing our beloved hot dogs and sausages in the same cauldron with cancer-inducing big baddies: smoke and asbestos.
+If we read IARC’s paper carefully, though, we realize a couple of essential things, which change greatly the way we should interpret their work: first of all “the IARC classifications describe the strength of the scientific evidence about an agent being a cause of cancer, rather than assessing the level of risk (italics are mine).”

-This is exactly how the IARC’s research on meat worked: it did find out a link (evidence), but does not explore the factors which could increase the possibility of each one of us to get cancer from eating red meat (risk).
-It tells us falling from a bike can break your bones, but fails to mention (or identify) all those things that could contribute to the fracture: the speed you are pedalling, how old you are, your bone structure, the type of ground you fell upon, and so on.
+This is exactly how the IARC’s research on meat worked: it did find out a link (evidence) but does not explore the factors which could increase the possibility of each one of us getting cancer from eating red meat (risk).
+It tells us falling from a bike can break your bones, but fails to mention (or identify) all those things that could contribute to the fracture: the speed you are pedaling, how old you are, your bone structure, the type of ground you fell upon, and so on.

 The second, essential point to consider is the variables upon which the IARC based its research: if it is true that evidence of a possible cause-effect relation between red meat consumption and certain types of cancer exist, it is also true these results are based on specific levels of consumption, and not on consumption as such.

-To find evidence of red meat being bad for you, the research say, you should be consuming 100 gr (about 4 oz) of red meat and 50 gr (about 2 oz) of processed red meat per day, every day.
-This, ladies and gentlemen, is a lot of meat.
-According to data Italians, for instance, consume much less meat pro capite than mentioned in the research.
-Your typical Italian consumes 100 gr of red meat only twice a week, not everyday, and only about 25 gr of processed meat products daily: this is about half of what IARC considers dangerous.
+To find evidence of red meat being bad for you, the researchers say, you should be consuming 100 gr (about 4 oz) of red meat and 50 gr (about 2 oz) of processed red meat per day, every day.
+This ladies and gentlemen is a lot of meat.
+According to data Italians, for instance, consume much less meat pro capita than mentioned in the research.
+Your typical Italian consumes 100 gr of red meat only twice a week, not every day, and only about 25 gr of processed meat products daily: this is about half of what IARC considers dangerous.

 Italy and the IARC: reactions and where the country stands